minetest-mods/i3/README.md

 #### **`i3`** is a next-generation inventory for Minetest.

-This inventory offers a slick, modern UI made with the latest technologies of the Minetest engine.
+This mod features a modern, powerful inventory menu with a good user experience.
 **`i3`** provides a rich [**API**](https://github.com/minetest-mods/i3/blob/master/API.md) for mod developers who want to extend it.

 This mod requires **Minetest 5.4+**